shipcloud/shipcloud-developer-portal/integrations/index.md

 {% include samples/shipcloud_ruby.html %}

+## shipcloud-php

+You can find a shipcloud wrapper for PHP at [github.com/comyo-media/shipcloud-php](//github.com/comyo-media/shipcloud-php).
+It is maintained by [Comyo-Media](http://comyo.media/).

 # Plugins / Extensions / Modules

 If you're using one of the following services / software, you won't have to write your own code for